KyleLuther/kyleluther.github.io/_drafts/batchnorm_gradients.md

 ##### Approximation 1: $\langle z \frac{dE}{dz} \rangle \approx 0$
 We are going to argue that $\langle z \frac{dE}{dz} \rangle$, the term from backpropagating through $\sigma$, is nearly zero at initialization time.

 To do so we'll extend the gradient independence assumption to apply over the minibatch distribution.
-This means that for a typical configuration of weights, forward pass quantities are independent from backward pass quantities over the minibatch distribution.
+This means that for a typical configuration of weights, we assume forward pass quantities are independent from backward pass quantities over the minibatch distribution.
 With this assumption we have

 $$\langle \mathbf{z} \circ \frac{dE}{d\mathbf{z}} \rangle \approx \langle \mathbf{z} \rangle \circ \langle \frac{dE}{d\mathbf{z}} \rangle = \mathbf{0}$$